Yoshi Touch & Go: Development

 According to director Hiroyuki Kimura and designer Keizo Ohta, Yoshi Touch & Go was originally planned to be designed for the GameCube as Balloon Trip.
 A demo of the game was first exhibited during the E3 of 2004 and gained positive responses, causing the executives of Nintendo to greenlight the project.
 Shigeru Miyamoto felt that the game would create a bigger impact as a DS title.

 Yoshi Touch & Go was produced by Takashi Tezuka and directed by Hiroyuki Kimura.
 The game's musical score was created by Toru Minegishi, Asuka Ohta, and Kazumi Totaka.
 Baby Mario and Baby Luigi were voiced by Charles Martinet while the voice-over of the Yoshis was done by Totaka, including the 19-note song he performed.

 Reception

-The game was generally well-received, though not as positive as earlier games of the Yoshi series, such as Yoshi's Island.
-It holds average ratings of 75% at GameRankings and 73/100 at Metacritic.
+The game received above-average reviews according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of one eight and three nines for a total of 35 out of 40.
 Craig Harris of IGN said it "is one of the most original and unique games created for the system so far, and it's truly a design that's unlike anything you've played before."
-He especially commended the multiplayer mode and gave the game an 8.8/10.
 Additionally, it won the IGN Editors' Choice Award on March 11, 2005.
+GamePro said that the game "looks like [a] cute, cuddly, and safe bit of fluff [that] turns out to be a semi-tough platform style game where you draw the platforms."
+GameZone gave the game 8.2 out of 10, saying, "It would have been better had the game been longer and the designers tried breaking the mold in terms of the look and sound of the game."
+1Up.com gave the game an A− and said, "On the surface, Touch & Go looks simple, but don't be deceived.
+Hidden behind the candy-coated graphics and seemingly straightforward gameplay lies surprising depth and playability."